 By the time the fifth monetary policy tightening happened, the stock market had plummeted, losing more than $2 trillion by December 1990.
 The stock prices tumbled, and Nikkei plunged 63.8% between December 1989 to August 1992.10

-It was only after 1991 that residential, commercial, industrial prices in Tokyo fell sharply.
+After 1991 that residential, commercial, and industrial prices in Tokyo fell sharply.
 Land prices in other urban areas in Japan clocked in just modest growth.
-Towards the end of 1991, most urban land prices slipped into negative territory.
+Towards 1992, most urban land prices slipped into negative territory.

 The ‘Tom Yum Kung’ financial crisis originated in Thailand in 1997 and threatened the country’s status as an Asian Tiger economy.
-Between 1985 and 1996, the Thai economy grew nearly at the rate of 9% per annum.
+Between 1985 and 1996, the Thai economy grew nearly by 9% per annum.
 But the 1997 financial market crash caused irreversible damage to its prospects.11

 In the early 1990s, Thailand’s banking and regulatory system was highly acclaimed in the international business landscape.
 However, in 1996, the media revealed that the Bangkok Bank of Commerce (BBC) had lent billions of Thai Bhat in bogus loans.
 The bank also loaned a massive amount to a criminal locally known as the ‘Biscuit King”.

-After that, there were similar scandalous revelations about other banks in Thailand, and it deeply hurt investor confidence.
+After that, there were similar scandalous revelations about other banks in Thailand, which deeply hurt investor confidence.
 By the end of 1997, several banks and financial institutions were closed down due to such corrupt practices.
 The extent of the non-performing loans exceeded 16% during the phase.

 As a result, business and commerce suffered massively, and the impact spread to other Asian economies like the Philippines, Malaysia, Hong Kong, Singapore, and Taiwan.
 For the first time in 20 years, the Thai Government suspended the Stock Exchange of Thailand (SET) on March 3, 1997.